KRahim859/CPS_HIDS/README.md

 ### Guidelines

-- Ensure your code follows the project's coding style.
 - Write clear and concise commit messages.
 - Update documentation as necessary.
 - Make sure your changes do not break existing functionality.